-- reconciliation of the timing of transactions in the accounting system (structured data) to what was actually occurring at the transaction date, often obtained through interviews combined with a review of emails, customer correspondence or other forms of unstructured data;
+- reconciliation of the timing of transactions in the accounting system (structured data) to what was actually occurring at the transaction date, often obtained through interviews, email records, customer correspondence or other forms of unstructured data;

 - review of changes in credit terms on customer accounts, including for specific invoices; or

-- analysis of subsequent returns of products, issuance of credit notes to customers that can be offset against future purchases, or write-offs of receivable balances of quarter end sales (or all of these).
+- analysis of subsequent returns of products, issuance of credit notes to customers that can be offset against future purchases, or write-offs of receivable balances of quarter-end sales.

 Techniques for investigating earnings management

-While there are many ways that companies can manage earnings, a common method is the intentional misapplication (i.e., manipulation) of accounting estimates.
-Accounting estimates are an appropriate and necessary part of preparing financial statements and include, for example, allowances for doubtful debts, inventory reserves, impairment of long-lived assets, sales returns and warranties, and contingent liabilities, to name a few.
+While there are many ways in which companies can manage earnings, a common method is the intentional misapplication (i.e., manipulation) of accounting estimates.
+Accounting estimates are an appropriate and necessary part of preparing financial statements and include allowances for doubtful debts, inventory reserves, impairment of long-lived assets, sales returns and warranties, and contingent liabilities, to name a few.

 Financial fraud involving the manipulation of accounting estimates is investigated through the following techniques:

-- assess, over time, the consistency of the methodology applied by management to determine accounting estimates, including the basis of the calculation, the source of the data used and whether any current developments render historical practices insufficient or invalid;
+- assessing, over time, the consistency of the methodology applied, including the basis of the calculation, the source of the data used and whether any current developments render historical practices insufficient or invalid;

-- determine whether factors that could impact the estimate are intentionally omitted (e.g., if, as part of a new sales campaign, increased warranty periods are offered but these increased periods are not factored into the estimate calculation);
+- determining whether factors that could impact the estimate are intentionally omitted (e.g., if, as part of a new sales campaign, increased warranty periods are offered but are not factored into the estimate calculation);

-- through a review of emails, interviews and general business trends assess whether assumptions used do not accurately reflect management’s true knowledge and belief at the time the estimates are made; and
+- conducting reviews of emails, interviews and general business trends to assess whether assumptions used do not accurately reflect management’s true knowledge and belief at the time the estimates were made; and

-- assess and recompute estimates to ensure that the mathematical model calculations are accurate and factor in all required inputs and assumptions, and that such inputs and assumptions are accurate.
+- assessing and re-computing estimates to ensure that the mathematical model calculations are accurate and factor in all the required input and assumptions, and that these are accurate.

-- data analytics and research on third-party suppliers, including the amount and frequency of payments, the timing of payments relative to key project milestones, one-time vendor payments, and spending on higher-risk service providers versus those delivering physical goods;
+- data analytics and research on third-party suppliers, including the amount and frequency of payments, the timing of payments relative to key project milestones, one-off vendor payments and spending on higher-risk service providers;

-- evaluating the company’s compliance with its own internal policies and procedures, including procurement controls around sourcing and vendor identification, the number of bids and tenders, the vendor evaluation and selection processes, vendor due diligence procedures, contracting (including payment terms), and purchase order and invoice processing;
+- evaluating a company’s compliance with its own internal policies and procedures, including procurement controls around sourcing and vendor identification, the number of bids or tenders, the vendor evaluation and selection processes, vendor due diligence procedures, contracting (including payment terms), and purchase order and invoice processing;

-- background research into higher-risk vendors, including ownership and management, relevant skills and resources, a track record of similar project delivery, and reputation and past allegations of misconduct;
+- background research into higher-risk vendors, including ownership and management, relevant skills and resources, a track record of similar project delivery, transparency of work performed and costs incurred, reputation and past allegations of misconduct;

-- reviewing commissions and bonuses paid to third parties and company employees to assess those who may have personally benefited from the contract award; and
+- reviewing commissions and bonuses paid to third parties and company; and

 - reviewing emails using tailored search terms and the chronology of the project (e.g., request for information, request for proposal, bid submission, commencement date, significant change order submissions and acceptance, and milestone payments).